 We have a ritual of waking up early morning and while the boys go for Eid ki Namaz, us girls (well, mostly Ammi) prepare a hearty breakfast.
 After having breakfast together, all of us literally pounce on Baba and Ammi and ask for our Eidis as if it’s our hard-earned income that we are demanding.

-I get hysterical when I imagine how Eid will be next year without having Ammi wake me up and Baba asking to quickly iron his kurta…
+I get hysterical when I imagine how Eid next year will be without having Ammi wake me up and Baba asking to quickly iron his kurta…

 Time spent with the parents and family is without a doubt the best.
 But eventually, daughters have to leave their comfort zone, their happy place – their childhood altogether.
 This time next year supposedly I’ll have to behave like a responsible grown-up who has a household of her own to handle.
 Yikes!